 3. The Spring 2018 semester must not be the student's final semester

 4. The student must be enrolled in the Social Innovation Certificate Program

 Please send your application to firstname.lastname@example.org by Thursday, May 3, 2018, and include:

 2) Cover Letter (written in English - A4)

 For more information, please contact the Yonsei Center for Social Innovation, at email@example.com (032-749-3100).

 About Social Impact Initiative for Global Creative Talent

-Funded by University for Creative Korea, the Social Impact Initiative for Global Creative Talent (SIIGCT) aims to foster social innovators by providing diverse curricular and extra-curricular programs within Techno-Art Division and Integrated Social Sciences Division at Underwood International College.
+Funded by University for Creative Korea, the Social Impact Initiative for Global Creative Talent (SIIGCT) aims at fostering social innovators by providing diverse curricular and extracurricular programmes within Underwood International College, Yonsei University's Techno-Art Division and Integrated Social Sciences Division.